Skip to main content

 • No SotA traceability for acceptance criteria.
 Each benefit has specific numerical thresholds (e.g., "15% improvement in diagnostic accuracy", "AUC >= 90%") but the CER/CEP does not show which SotA articles these values were derived from or why they were chosen.

-• 0ZC remote care appears to contradict CEP §14 (use environment).
-Benefit 0ZC claims "remote diagnosis" and "remote referral" capability, but the use environment text (en.json line 507, rendered in the CEP) states: "The device is intended to be used in the setting of healthcare organisations and their IT departments, which commonly are situated inside hospitals or other clinical facilities."
+• Remote care sub-criterion of benefit 3KX (formerly 0ZC) appears to contradict CEP §14 (use environment).
+The remote care sub-criterion of benefit 3KX (which claimed "remote diagnosis" and "remote referral" capability, previously coded 0ZC) appears to conflict with the use environment text (en.json line 507, rendered in the CEP): "The device is intended to be used in the setting of healthcare organisations and their IT departments, which commonly are situated inside hospitals or other clinical facilities."
 BSI sees a contradiction.
 However, as analysed below, there is no actual contradiction — the use environment describes the device's IT deployment context (where the API runs), not the clinician's physical location.
 Teledermatology is a workflow modality that operates within the stated use environment.
 The CER needs to clarify this distinction for BSI.

 2. Clinical performance

-• Too many claims, hard to follow. ~148 performance claims (in performanceClaims.ts) across 8 studies, 7 benefits, multiple metrics and user groups.
+• Too many claims, hard to follow. ~148 performance claims (in performanceClaims.ts) across 8 studies, 3 benefits (7GH, 5RB, 3KX) with sub-criteria, multiple metrics and user groups.
 No summary or navigation aid.

 • "Multiple conditions" is vague.
 Many claims use indications: "Multiple conditions" without specifying which conditions are included.